mjbradvica/ChainStrategy/GOVERNANCE.md

 2. Create a feature branch
 3. Make your changes with clear commit messages
 4. Submit a pull request with description of changes
-5. I'll review and provide feedback within [timeframe]
+5. I'll review and provide feedback within 1 week

 ## Decision Making